wireapp/wire-server/docs/src/understand/sft.rst

 All data that is sent to this tuple will be forwarded to client `A`.

-The next step in the call setup process is to send this allocated tuple to client `B` in a call setup message via an `E2EE` message.
+The next step in the call setup process is to send this allocated tuple to client `B` in a call setup message via an `E2EE` (End to End Encryption)  message.

 When client `B` receives the setup message it will run through the same procedure as client `A`.